Reminder: Shopping comes with risks, purchase with caution.

 Supplement: Actual Experience Using Credit Cards#

-First, the conclusion: It's not a must, but having one will make things much more convenient in Japan.
+First, the conclusion: It's not necessary, but having one will make things much more convenient in Japan.

 If you have three cards, you can basically experience the same "no need to carry a wallet when going out" experience as in China.